elterminad0r/hangman/README.md

 	_ _ a a _ / v a n / _ _ n _ _ n
 	You have 8 remaining guesses

-After several more failures, the screen will turn red and look like this:
+After several more failures, the screen will turn red and look like this (NB this has been building up in steps like a proper hangman game):

 ![screenshot](https://github.com/elterminad0r/hangman/blob/master/fail.png)